anuditverma/anuditverma.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
 Also, I am very fond of playing video games.
 I love to create digital art and play around with my Photoshop skills.
-Apart from this, I love listening to music and occasional cooking.
+Apart from this, I love listening to music and master my culinary skills.
 </p>

 <p class="about-text">
 <span class="fa fa-envelope about-icon"></span>
 Let’s connect if you want to collab on building something super awesome together.
-Follow my social media links given in the footer below or drop an e-mail <a target="_blank" href="mailto:contact@anudit.in">here</a>.
+Follow my social media links given in the footer below or drop an email <a target="_blank" href="mailto:contact@anudit.in">here</a>.
 </p>